Vescent/FFC_Firmware_Upgrade-and-FPGA-Software-Firmware/README.md

 # FFC_Firmware_Upgrade and FPGA Software and Firmware
 Latest Firmware for Fiber-based Frequency Comb
+And FPGA Software / Firmware package
 ## Requires
   ### For Firmware Upgrades:
   Vescent FFC_Firmware_Upgrade_Utility available at: